ozrichards/terraform-beginner-bootcamp-2023/journal/week1.md

 If you lose your statefile, you most likley have to tear down all your cloud infrastructure manually.

-You can use terraform port but it won't for all cloud resources.
+You can use terraform import but it work won't for all cloud resources.
 You need check the terraform providers documentation for which resources support import.

 ### Fix Missing Resources with Terraform Import